leonardw/froxy/README.md

 Easily create HTTP request handlers for proxying to arbitrary hosts.

 Features:
+* Fast, efficient proxy using request and response pipes.
-* Create proxying request handler with a simple config.
+* Create proxy request handler with a simple config.
 * Express-compatible
-* Created handler reusable in multiple servers or Express routes.
+* Created handler is reusable in multiple servers or Express routes.
 * Allows setting of origin host, port, protocol
 * Relative URL translation via simple prefix substitution, Regex substitution, or custom JS function
 * Loopback proxying when both host and port are omitted